AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/pi-point-change.md

 * If you care about the data, but do not care about streaming data for that particular tag, create a new transfer without the tag in question and start the transfer.
 * If you do not care about the streaming data that was previously transferred, delete the SDS stream in question and restart the transfer.
 The transfer will resume streaming data.

-To see what types of point coercions are supported in PI Data Archive, please refer to the [Allowable point type coercions](https://docs.osisoft.com/bundle/pi-server/page/allowable-point-type-coercions.html) topic.
+To see what types of point coercions are supported in PI Data Archive, please refer to the ["Allowable point type coercions"](https://docs.osisoft.com/bundle/pi-server/page/allowable-point-type-coercions.html) topic.